Personal profile

 • court culture and patronge

-I have published a monograph, François Blondel: Architecture, Erudition, and the Scientific Revolution (Routledge, 2010) and was co-curator of the exhibition Compass and Rule: Architecture as Mathematical Practice in England 1500-1750 (ex. cat.
-Yale University Press, 2009).
-I have recently edited a collected volume of essays: Geometrical Objects: Architecture and the Mathematical Sciences 1400-1800 (Springer, 2014).
+I have published a monograph, François Blondel: Architecture, Erudition, and the Scientific Revolution (Routledge, 2010), was co-curator of the exhibition Compass and Rule: Architecture as Mathematical Practice in England 1500-1750 (ex. cat.
+Yale University Press, 2009), and have edited a collected volume of essays: Geometrical Objects: Architecture and the Mathematical Sciences 1400-1800 (Springer, 2014).
+I am currently working on two long-term projects, one on early modern cartography and its relation to landscape and another on the Quarrel of the Ancients and the Moderns in the late seventeenth century.

 External positions